 A/B testing is definitely gaining popularity, and that means multiple new tools on the market.
 Not all of these tools are equally good.
 Some tools will drastically slow down your site (especially if you have to install multiple scripts), some are not closely integrated with Webflow and can cause your website harm and data deterioration.
 A/B testing with faulty tools can risk your test’s success from the start, so make sure to use recommended tools.

 Running a single A/B test and moving on is a missed opportunity.
 Even when a test produces a clear winner, it should rarely be considered “done.”
 Each result gives you new insights into user behavior that can be used to refine the next variation.
 Teams often stop after one successful test instead of building on what they’ve learned.
-A/B testing works best as a continuous process, where each iteration brings you closer to an optimized experience for your audience.
+A/B testing works best as a continuous process where each iteration brings you closer to an optimized experience for your audience.
+Think of it as a research method: every test generates new performance data and actionable insights that fuel the next round of experiments.
+The most successful teams are always running more tests, building on what they learned to achieve better results over time.
+The goal is not just to find a winning variation — it is to build a culture of experimentation that drives data driven decisions at every level.

 There won’t be any negative impacts on your Google rankings as long as you’re using tools that follow the recommended guidelines.
 Google explains in their article what you need to watch out for, and we’ll summarize the important parts here.